-- Foreground: Shoot close in and be intimate with your subjects.
+- Foreground: Shoot close up and be intimate with your subjects.
 Be aware of details. - Background: Use it to further the idea.
-Don't let it be whatever happens to be there. - Explore different angles (from above, from below, from the hip). - Shoot with a poetic brain, as in illustrating your favorite book.
+Don't let it be whatever happens to be there. - Explore different angles (from above, from below, from the hip). - Shoot several photos both vertical and horizontal if using in publications.